sapientinc/data_io/README.md

 # Data IO

-Data pipeline for HRM-Text pretraining.
-Unlike LLM pretraining pipelines that ingest web documents for language modeling, Data IO produces instruction-style question-answer pairs and builds sampled tokenized datasets for training.
+This is the data pipeline used in the pretraining process of HRM-Text.
+Unlike LLM pretraining pipelines that ingest web documents for language modeling, HRM-Text Data IO produces instruction-style question-answer pairs and builds sampled tokenized datasets for training.

 ## Overview